alvarosrt/Data-analysis/README.md

 This project focuses on analyzing and visualizing cybersecurity vulnerabilities across the United States, as reported in the CISA Known Exploited Vulnerabilities catalog for 2022.
 The dataset offers an in-depth exploration of various security vulnerabilities, detailing their types, severity levels, CVSS scores, vendor projects, product names, attack vectors, complexity ratings, and required actions.

+>[!NOTE]
+>This project was originally done in Spanish, so some names and references are written in Spanish, I will update it soon.

 ## Project Goals

 By analyzing this dataset, the project aims to: